Tools for working remotely

 Who is eligible?

-The VPN service is available to faculty, staff and students.
-Any user with a valid UMNetID and Password can simply download and install the client software.
+The VPN service is available on request to faculty, staff and students.
+VPN use currently requires one-over approval.
+Please submit your request to firstname.lastname@example.org .
+Once approved, simply download and install the client software.

 When to use?